The Muscle-Building Diet Guide for Skinny Women

-In this article, we’re going to talk about a muscle-building diet designed for naturally skinny women who are trying to gain weight.
-Make no mistake, this isn’t a weight-loss diet.
+In this guide, we’re going to talk about a muscle-building diet plan designed for naturally skinny women who are trying to gain weight.
+Make no mistake, this isn’t a weight-loss diet plan.
 It’s not even a diet for the average woman who wants to become leaner and stronger.
-This is a bulking diet, a diet that will help you gain weight.
-Lean weight, yes, but the scale will still move up.
+This is a bulking diet for women, a diet that will help you gain weight.
+Lean weight from muscle, yes, but the scale will still move up.

 - How to Gain Weight: Calories